dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 --- abstract

-This document describes an architecture for establishing and maintaining DDoS Open Threat Signaling (DOTS) within and between networks.
+This document describes an architecture for establishing and maintaining Distributed Denial of Service (DDoS) Open Threat Signaling (DOTS) within and between networks.
 The document makes no attempt to suggest protocols or protocol extensions, instead focusing on architectural relationships, components and concepts used in a DOTS deployment.

 --- middle

-Context and Motivation
+Context and Motivation {#context-and-motivation}
 ======================

 Signaling the need for help defending against an active distributed denial